Vyrizl/NebulUI-/README.md

 # NebulUI-

-this ui literally made by ai, i dont have plan to continue this
+this ui literally made by ai, use it whatever u want